 Grandparent Custody vs. Grandparent Visitation

-If you seek visitation and a court grants your request, the parents still retain their rights to make decisions for their kids; you merely have the right to see your grandchildren on the schedule set forth by the judge.
+If you ask for grandparent rights and the court grants your request, the parents still keep their rights to make decisions for their kids.
+As a grandparent, your rights are to see your grandchildren on the schedule identified by the judge, not make decisions for them.

-However, if your grandchildren live with you and have lived with you for at least 6 months and no more than 60 days has elapsed since your grandchildren last lived with you, you can file an independent action and ask the court to award you parental responsibilities (custody), which includes parenting time and decision-making responsibility and you do not need to intervene in a case that has already been filed.
-In this case, you must submit a Petition for Allocation of Parental Responsibilities asking the court to award you custody of your grandchildren based on the fact that they already live with you or lived with you in the very recent past.
+However, if your grandchildren live with you and have lived with you for at least six months and no more than 182 days has elapsed since your grandchildren last lived with you, you can file an independent action and ask the court to award you parental responsibilities (custody).
+These heightened rights include parenting time and decision-making responsibility.
+You do not need to intervene in a case that has already been filed.
+However, you must submit a Petition for Allocation of Parental Responsibilities asking the court to award you custody of your grandchildren within 182 of the physical care ending.

-If you are awarded parenting responsibility, then you have all the rights and duties that a parent would have, meaning you are allowed to make all major decisions for your grandchildren, including educational and medical decisions.
+If the court awards you parental responsibilities, then you have all the rights and duties that a parent would have.
+This means that you may make all major decisions for your grandchildren, including educational and medical decisions.
 You also get to decide who the children spend their time with, including their parents or other grandparents.

 As A Parent, How Do You Stop A Grandparent’s Visitation Rights?

-Fairly easily.
-As explained above, the burden on a grandparent to prove that visitation is in the children’s best interest is very high and if you are asking this question to yourself then presumably you are still alive and well.
-Because of the rule that parents are presumed to act in their children’s best interest, if you object to grandparent visitation rights and have even a halfway decent case, you will likely prevail.
-In general, for a grandparent to obtain full custody over their grandchildren, the facts and circumstances need to be fairly dire.
+A parent can stop a grandparent’s visitation or custody rights fairly easily.
+As explained above, the burden on a grandparent to prove that visitation is in the children’s best interest is very high.
+If you are asking this question to yourself then presumably you are still alive and well.
+A Supreme Court case from 2000, Troxel v.
+Granville, found that the law presumes that parents act in their children’s best interest, and places the burden on the grandparents to prove to the contrary.
+In general, it is extremely rare for a grandparent to obtain full custody over their grandchildren, and the facts and circumstances need to be fairly dire.
 If you want to stop a grandparent from obtaining visitation or custody, the best strategy is to ensure that you are doing everything you can do that is in the child’s best interest.